vickyanands/AddressLookupService/README.md

 ## About

-Address Lookup service is designed and developed to provide suburb name, state electora district name and location with includes GPS coordinates for the given address.
+Address Lookup service is designed and developed to provide suburb name, state electoral district name and location which includes GPS coordinates for the given address.
 It takes "Address" as query parameters to service url and give json response to the queried address containing

 Sample Request URL :
 https://ynfvhoazmf.execute-api.ap-southeast-2.amazonaws.com/dev/address-lookup?address=16-20%20warialda%20street%20kogarah